 Many business decisions are made based on nothing more than a gut feeling.
-It’s as simple as it sounds, but you know that in many cases you simply feel what’s the right direction.
+It’s as simple as it sounds, but you know that in many cases, you simply feel what’s the right direction.
 Trust is something you can build, but the clicking moment and the chemistry between the founder and the investor is either there or not.
 You’ll reckon.

 Step 6.
 Plan your financial structure.
+If necessary, get funding.

 Looking at the market trends, be prepared to have 15-20% equity for first investors getting on board and leave 60-70% for the founders and around 10-20% for the employees.
-Remember, investors will share the risk (comfortably leaving some space for mistakes) but also share the benefits, leaving a little bit less on the plate.
+Remember, investors will share the risk (comfortably leaving some space for mistakes) and share the benefits, leaving a little bit less on the plate.

 Step 7.
 Listen and find inspiration in more experienced entrepreneurs.
+Find a technology partner.

-Always be looking for tips and insights on how to do to stuff right.
-Many have walked the way you’re choosing, but only few of them got successful.
+Always be looking for tips and insights on how to do stuff right.
+Many have walked the way you’re choosing, but only a few of them got successful.
 However, it’s important to listen and learn from both winners and losers of the game – it’s great to learn from mistakes, and even better if these are mistakes of others.

 - Dream big but start small.
 Ambition is important, but patience and humbleness are even more.

-- Work to learn, not to earn.
+- Work to learn not to earn.
 Be eager to experiment and learn from experience.